 Altcoins can vary widely in terms of their features and use cases.
 Some altcoins are designed to improve upon the limitations of Bitcoin, such as faster transaction times or greater privacy features.
 Others are designed for specific use cases, such as gaming or social media platforms.

-Types of crypto
+Cryptocurrency types: Types of crypto you need to know

 Here are a few examples: